TheVisualHub/DrugHunting/TheRoyalGamble/README.md

 # 🎰 Designing drug-like molecules using combinatorics inspired by casino models to unfold novel chemical spaces 💊

-🎥 Click on the Image to Watch the Tutorial:
+🎥 Click on the image to watch the demo:
 [![Watch the video](https://img.youtube.com/vi/gc762D6thsg/maxresdefault.jpg)](https://www.youtube.com/watch?v=gc762D6thsg)

 🎲 The Royal Gamble Lite is a cheminformatics pipeline for crafting novel three-ring linear molecules using controlled stochasticity.
 Inspired by the univeral principles of randomness — and a dash of casino bluffing — this cutting-edge approach generates combinatorial molecules with optional chiral centers, random ring assembly, and structural-based filters.